About the UNFCCC – COP 24

 With 197 Parties, the United Nations Framework Convention on Climate Change (UNFCCC) has near universal membership and is the parent treaty of the 2015 Paris Climate Change Agreement.
 The main aim of the Paris Agreement is to keep a global average temperature rise this century well below 2 degrees Celsius and to drive efforts to limit the temperature increase even further to 1.5 degrees Celsius above pre-industrial levels.
 The UNFCCC is also the parent treaty of the 1997 Kyoto Protocol.
 The ultimate objective of all agreements under the UNFCCC is to stabilize greenhouse gas concentrations in the atmosphere at a level that will prevent dangerous human interference with the climate system, in a time frame which allows ecosystems to adapt naturally and enables sustainable development.

-2018 Will Be Critical Year for Faster Climate Action
+2018 – A Critical Year for Faster Climate Action

 At the November UN Climate Change Conference COP23 in Bonn, Germany, countries took important steps to rapidly implement the Paris Climate Change Agreement and non-Party stakeholders made some major action announcements in support of the Paris Agreement and the UN’s Sustainable Development Goals.
 But the dramatic reality of recent extreme weather events and scientific findings that climate change is accelerating and that greenhouse gas emissions are again on the rise mean that climate action must speed up.